The Lincoln Deception

 For a video of David O. Stewart's talk on "Family of Assassins: The Surratts of Maryland," click here.

 "This fast-paced and smartly researched first novel is astonishingly good, complete with sharp and colorful characters, nicely drawn by Stewart."
-(Best historical novel of 2013)
+(Best historical novel of the year)

 “Impressive debut novel…Eschewing the wild fantasies of many conspiracy thrillers, Stewart constructs a plausible version of history that works as both fiction and speculative inquiry.”